 Merseyside - Sefton.

-Our red squirrel conservation strategy now focuses on protecting red squirrel populations in these Strongholds, by working with a range of partners to control grey squirrels within and beyond these Stronghold forests.
-We monitor the impact of this control work biannually, adapting our control activity in response.
+Our red squirrel conservation strategy now focuses on protecting red squirrel populations in these strongholds, by working with a range of partners to control grey squirrels within and beyond these stronghold forests.
+We monitor the impact of this control work, adapting our control activity in response.

 This work complements the enormous effort being made by volunteer groups and private landowners throughout northern England.
-These endeavors are contributing to the maintenance of red squirrel range in England as shown in the 2009 map of red squirrel records submitted by the public shown below.
+These endeavors are contributing to the maintenance of red squirrel range in England...not just in these stronghold areas, but across a much wider landscape.